Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/deadeye.md

 ---
-title: "Deadeye"
+title: "Marksman"
 index:
-  - deadeye
+  - marksman
-permalink: /classes/fighter/deadeye/
+permalink: /classes/fighter/marksman/
-excerpt: "The Deadeye is a master gunslinger who wields firearms like it's an art."
+excerpt: "The Marksman is a master gunslinger who wields firearms like it's an art."
 subclass: fighter
 header:
-  overlay_image: /assets/images/classes/fighter/deadeye/header.png
+  overlay_image: /assets/images/classes/fighter/marksman/header.png
-  teaser: /assets/images/classes/fighter/deadeye/header.jpg
+  teaser: /assets/images/classes/fighter/marksman/header.jpg
 source: "Survivor's Guide to Morgenfell"
 ---
-The Deadeye is a master gunslinger who wields firearms like it's an art.
+The Marksman is a master gunslinger who wields firearms like it's an art.
 Their aim is unmatched, and their reflexes are quick.

 # Deadeye Precision
 Beginning at 3rd level, you gain proficiency with firearms and you ignore the Loading property of firearms.